 The Board of Trustees of the OASDI Trust Funds sets the ultimate rates of mortality reduction by age group and cause of death.
 For comparison purposes, rates are also presented for two historical periods.
-Note that although the ultimate rates are the same for males and females, the historical rates differ.
+Note that although the male and female ultimate rates are the same, the historical rates differ.